SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 as a UTF-8 string.char8_t

 not supported: identical to the "u8c-" prefix.
-Defined as mere aliases of "u8c-" types shown below.
+Defined as mere aliases to "u8c-" types shown below.

 u8"..."